Historic Deerfield: Art From Deerfield

 The town of Deerfield is home to a particular group of needlework samplers that share several defining features, known as the "White Dove" school.
-Popular in the area from 1790–1830, this style of sampler is named for the embroidered depiction of white doves outlined in black.
+Popular in the area from 1790 to 1830, this style of sampler is named for the embroidered depiction of white doves outlined in black.
 Along with the doves, the style was typically characterized by an arrangement of baskets holding fruits and flowers, usually in a pyramid shape, sewn underneath an alphabet or verse, and surrounded by a three sided border.
-The uniformity in the works created from 1798–1826 suggests that the girls who created them studied under one instructor, but who they were and where they taught is unknown.
+The uniformity in the works created from 1798 to 1826 suggests that the girls who created them studied under one instructor, but who they were and where they taught is unknown.

 A well known example of the White Dove style was created by a girl named Esther Slate, at the age of ten years old in 1824.
 There are no less than three alphabets stitched into four separate rows, the first two alphabets are in a cursive font in both upper and lowercase letters, and the third alphabet is a block type font.
 The sampler is bordered by green vine motives on three sides, with a geometric triangle pattern on the bottom edge.
 Below the alphabets, Esther embroidered a garden scene, with a blue house in the center, flanked by two trees on either side, and a white picket fence surrounding them.
 Underneath the fence, the titular two white doves outlined in black stand with their wings spread.
 The picture is symmetrical up to the second tree on either side.
 On the left hand side, birds perch on sunflowers and crops, while an elephant and a monkey reside underneath.
 To the right, a fruit tree stands next to two of the popular white dove style fruit baskets.

 Though the instructor who taught this style is unknown, the surviving pieces of the White Dove school were created by the children of prominent families in the area, and are in the collection of Historic Deerfield.
 Other examples of the style include the other sampler pictured on this page, made by Katy Bernard in 1793.